New Forest

 What also makes the Knightwood Oak different to most other oaks in the New Forest is that it is a pollarded oak.

 Pollarding, a method of tree management, was used throughout the New Forest in ancient times.
-A pollarded tree is one that has been cut a couple of metres above ground level, promoting outward growth of fresh branches rather than the single main trunk continuing upwards.
-This forced growth of numerous new branches obviously greatly increases the yield of timber from the tree.
+A pollarded tree has been cut a couple of meters above ground level, promoting outward growth of fresh branches rather than the single main trunk continuing upwards.
+This forced growth of numerous new branches greatly increases the yield of timber from the tree.

 The pollarding of oak trees in the New Forest was stopped when the Royal Navy started using the oak timber for shipbuilding at Bucklers Hard; pollarding prohibited the growth of tall, solid trunks ideal for cutting into long planks that were required for the ships of Nelson’s fleet.